-The provinces of Estremadura and Ribatejo have played a crucial role in each phase of the nation’s history and have the monuments to prove it.
-The monastery at Alcobaça, the extraordinary abbey at Batalha and the headquarters of the Knights Templar in Tomar – some of the most exciting buildings in Portugal – all lie within a shallow triangle, easily accessible by bus or car.
-Other attractions are equally compelling, from the walled medieval town of Óbidos to the tremendous castle at Leiria, while there’s a different kind of fascination in visiting the obscenely ornate palace-monastery of Mafra.
+Head north out of Lisbon and the sights soon stack up in the historic provinces of Estremadura and Ribatejo.
+The monastery at Alcobaça, the extraordinary abbey at Batalha and the headquarters of the Knights Templar in Tomar – some of the most famous buildings in Portugal – are all easily accessible, even by public transport, and offer a fascinating glimpse into the country’s tangled past.
+Other attractions are equally high profile, from the walled medieval town of Óbidos to the tremendous castle at Leiria, while the obscenely ornate palace-monastery of Mafra always intrigues.
 Heads are also turned by the shrine at Fátima, the country’s (and, indeed, one of the world’s) most important pilgrimage sites.

-Along the Estremaduran coast Nazaré and Ericeira are justifiably the most popular resorts, but there are scores of less developed beaches, while ferries sail from Peniche to the remote offshore bird sanctuary of the Ilha da Berlenga.
-For isolated beaches, you can also try the area around São Martinho do Porto or the coastline west of Leiria, backed most of the way by the Pinhal de Leiria pine forest.
-Inland, getting off the beaten track means delving into the spectacular underground caverns of Grutas de Mira de Aire around Porto de Mós and viewing the amazing nearby sauropod tracks, all of which lie within the Parque Natural das Serras de Aire e Candeeiros.
+Along the Estremaduran coast, the main resorts are the holiday fleshpots of Nazaré and Ericeira, though there are several smaller, perhaps more charming resorts – notably São Martinho do Porto – and plenty of less crowded beaches too, while ferries sail from Peniche to the remote offshore bird sanctuary of the Ilha da Berlenga.
+Inland, getting off the beaten track means delving into the spectacular underground caverns around Porto de Mós and viewing the amazing nearby sauropod tracks, all of which lie within the Parque Natural das Serras de Aire e Candeeiros.